 Thanks to advancements in mobile technology, you no longer have to leave those incredible games at home.
 Instead, with a Nintendo 64 emulator for your phone, you can take Star Fox or Goldeneye anywhere you go, right in your pocket.
 The N64 emulator scene is huge, and it’s no different on Android devices.
 There are several N64 emulators available for Android, however, which might make it a bit of a confusing choice.
 If you’re looking for a guide for the N64 emulator market on Android, there are two you should look at.

 I tested several emulators on Android, based on user rating and the amount of downloads on Google Play.
 Unlike Nintendo DS or PSP emulators on Android, most N64 emulators are completely free.
-The majority of these emulators are built off the open-source Mupen64 emulator, aon Windows and MacOS, first developed in the early 2000s, and unsurprisingly, both of my top picks are as well.
+The majority of these emulators are built off the open-source Mupen64 emulator, on Windows and MacOS, first developed in the early 2000s, and unsurprisingly, both of my top picks are as well.

-One of my favorite features of Mupen64Plus is the ability to unzip files immediately.
-When moving my local ROMs over from my PC to my Shield Tablet, I prefer to do so in .zip format, as to save time and file size.
-Mupen allows you to immediately unzip these files in-app, thus sparing the user from having to do so in a file manager application.
+One of my favorite features of M64Plus is the ability to unzip files immediately.
+When moving local ROMs over from my PC to my Android device, using .zip files saves time and file size.
+M64Plus allows you to immediately unzip these files in-app, thus sparing the user from having to do so in a file manager application.
 Definitely cool.
 The app isn’t the prettiest emulator I’ve tested—that definitely belongs to the DS emulator DraStic, or maybe the PSP emulator PPSSPP—but it is clean enough to find any menus and settings you may need for in-game control.
 Mapping my controller for the Shield was a quick and easy process, and I was up and running in minutes.
 I didn’t even have to turn the game controls off—they disable themselves after only five seconds of non-use by default.

 I ran my tests using two copies of my physical Nintendo 64 games.Super Mario 64 is, in many ways, the go-to game for the console: it was a launch title for the device and still holds up today.
 For my second testing game, I used Pokemon Stadium 2, a game that is far more intensive and demanding on devices, as it was developed farther in the console’s development cycle.
 It also used the Expansion Pak, which provided additional RAM for the console to use in powering the game.

 My test started with Super Mario 64, running on Mupen’s default emulation settings.
-This included a global scaler, uprezzing the graphics to a higher resolution to suit the 1080p display on my phone.
-I didn’t notice any dips in performance as I ran around the Mushroom Kingdom as Mario, and even managed to defeat King Bob-omb, the first boss and first star in the game.
+This included a global scaler, increasing the game’s graphics to a higher resolution to suit the 1080p display on my phone.
+I didn’t notice any dips in performance while running around the Mushroom Kingdom as Mario, and even managed to defeat King Bob-omb, the first boss, earning the first star in the game.
 The controls, both on and off-screen, operated smoothly, and I had no trouble taking down the game’s first villain.
 The game looked better than it ever did when running on the 64, with Mario’s rough textures smoothed out, though the emulator obviously still showed each rough edge on Mario’s face.
 Still, this would be my preferred method of playing the game, with performance, as expected, quite outstanding.